ChloeCCPeng/Energy-Booster/README.md

 #   Features
 - Generate inspired quotes
 - generate funny dev jokes
-- Pin your favorite quotes and jokes to the cork board
+- Pin and unpin your favorite quotes and jokes to the cork board
 - Submit your own quote or joke

 #   Project Demo